-We begin the Cambridge Nationals Information Technologies course at the start of year 9.
+The Cambridge Nationals Information Technologies course is an option for Year 10 and develops knowledge and skills previously covered in Key Stage 3.
 Please see the Full Options Booklet 2021 - 2023 below for details

 We are increasingly surrounded by a range of technology.
 To ensure that you are ready for a future career, being able to demonstrate your skills and expertise in information technology is paramount.

 The collection, communication, and storing of data is evident in many areas of life, for example, wearable fitness trackers, mobile phone location data, through to online retailers targeting the right product to the right customer.
 As such, Information Technologies explores how raw data is turned into something meaningful, through using a range of approaches and technologies, while being adaptable and resilient to evolve with advances in technology.